jcp650/stock_analysis/README.md

     Next i
 ```
 ### Step 7
-*Increase volume for current ticker, check if the current row is the first row for ticker, check if current row is last row for ticker, increae ticker index*
+*Increase volume for current ticker, check if current row is the first row for ticker, check if current row is last row for ticker, increae ticker index*
 ```
     For i = 2 To RowCount